alexandregama/mastering-jackson/README.md

 }
 ```

+#### Removing the Getter method to serialize the JSON Object

-And if we **remove** the getter method?
-How does Jackson generate the JSON object?
+if we **remove** the getter method?
+How does Jackson generate the JSON object if it is used to parse the Java object into a JSON?

+If you run the code without the **getLanguage()** method you'll have the following result:

 ```json
 {